xaynetwork/xayn_discovery_engine/docs/source/getting_started/getting_started.md

 # Documents with multiple Snippets

-Documents can have multiple snippets, and at the core our search and recommendation system is based on the searching for and recommending snippets not documents.
+Documents can have multiple snippets, and at the core, our search and recommendation system is based on searching and recommending snippets, not documents.

-When using documents with multiple snippets you need to be aware about a few things:
+When using documents with multiple snippets, you need to be aware of a few things:

 - there is a snippet id for each specific snippet a document has
-- we search for snippets not documents, so results can contains multiple (different) snippets of the same document
+- we search for snippets, not documents, so results can contain multiple different snippets of the same document
 - many APIs which accepts either a document id for referring to a document as a whole or a snippet id to refer to a specific snippet
     - some APIs currently fall back to using the first snippet if only document id is used, but this is intended to change in the future